Impact on Oncology Practices of Including Drug Costs in Bundled Payments.

 RESULTS: Practices that treat a substantial proportion of patients with complex disease compared with the average patient in the bundle would have revenue well below that expected from FFS.
 Practices that treat a disproportionate share of patients with less complex disease, as compared with the average patient in the bundle, would have revenue well above the revenue under FFS.
 Overall, bundled payments put practices at greater risk than FFS because their patient case mix could greatly skew financial performance.

 CONCLUSION: Including drug costs in a bundle is subject to the uncontrollable probabilistic risk of patient case mixes.

 Ward, Jeffery C; Levit, Laura A; Page, Ray D; Hennessy, John E; Cox, John V; Kamin, Deborah Y; Bruinooge, Suanna S; Shih, Ya-Chen Tina; and Polite, Blase N, "Impact on Oncology Practices of Including Drug Costs in Bundled Payments."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 435.